 - Promptly informing the BSDW of any personal or household changes that may change your eligibility.

 If you are able to work, you are responsible for:

 - Working towards greater or complete independence from income assistance.

 - Being available for all work you are qualified for at all times.

 Meet the People

-As the Social Development Clerk, Helen helps clients by walking them through the application process to ensure forms are filled out correctly so financial aid can be received without delay or complication.
-She is also available as a support if they have any questions or concerns on the required reporting.
+As the Social Development Clerk, Wendy helps clients by walking them through the application process to ensure forms are filled out correctly so financial aid can be received without delay or complication.
+She is also available as support if they have any questions or concerns about the required reporting.